KuangenZhang/HMM-decision-fusion/README.md

-# HMM_decision_fusion
+# Sequential decision fusion for environmental classification in assistive walking

-The paper is under review, and the complete code will be uploaded when the paper is accepted.
+This respiratory includes the code and data of our paper: Sequential decision fusion for environmental classification in assistive walking.
+The paper is under review, and the complete code and data will be uploaded when the paper is accepted.